-Celebrate Indigenous excellence at the 2025 AISES National Conference in Minneapolis, Minnesota as we recognize outstanding individuals who epitomize brilliance within Indigenous communities and institutionally in their workplaces.
+Celebrate STEM excellence at the 2026 AISES National Conference in Portland, Oregon as we recognize outstanding individuals who epitomize brilliance within Indigenous communities and institutionally in their workplaces.

 AISES Professional Awardees are perpetual learners and visionaries, driven by a fervor for fostering high-quality collective thinking.
 As builders, they craft platforms that empower their organizations and communities.
 Whether embracing formal science later in life or creatively infusing Indigenous values into their work, these trailblazers produce innovation and inspiration.